Shape Editor application,

-If you are a member of a group, then any lines or polygons owned by the group will also be available to you through this application.
+If you are a member of a group, then any lines or polygons associated with the group will also be available to you through this application.
 You can also share your polygons with a group.

 A line or polygon stored by this application has only the following